EleutherAI/lm-evaluation-harness/docs/new_task_guide.md

 ## Submitting your task

 You're all set!
-Now push your work and make a pull request to the `big-refactor` branch!
+Now push your work and make a pull request to the `main` branch!
 Thanks for the contribution :).
 If there are any questions, please leave a message in the `#lm-thunderdome` channel on the EAI discord!